Scottish-born Jones came to Cape Town on a gap year before enrolling as a full-time student and rugby player at the University of Cape Town (UCT).

 In 2014 he made 9 appearances for UCT and scored the opening try of the Varsity Cup final where his team were victorious.
 On the back of the Varsity Cup success, Jones was called up to the Western Province Vodacom Cup side where he continued to impress.

-Jones has been included in the Stormers Super Rugby squad for 2015 and 2016.
-Reached the final of the Currie Cup in 2015 and became the first Stormer to score four tries in a single Super rugby game.
+He was included in the Stormers Super Rugby squad for 2015 and 2016.
+He reached the final of the Currie Cup in 2015 and became the first Stormer to score four tries in a single Super rugby game.

 Jones was named man-of-the-match.
 He linked up well with fly-half Finn Russell en route to the narrow defeat.
 He also started the next fixture in the win against Argentina, injuring himself while setting up Maitland for a try on way to securing a win for the Scots.

 In 2017 the centre was included in the Scotland national squad his debut Six Nations tournament.
 Played in all five matches scoring two tries.

 He signed a two-year deal with Glasgow Warriors in February 2017, that saw him leave the Stormers at the end of Super Rugby.